Skip to main content

 Papanași

-Indulgent fried cottage cheese donuts - Romania's most beloved dessert.
-Large donut with small ball on top, both fried golden and topped with sour cream and berry jam (usually blueberry or sour cherry).
-Sweet, rich, spectacular.
-Found on every restaurant menu.
+Fried cottage cheese doughnuts, and probably Romania's favourite dessert.
+A large ring comes with a small ball perched on top, both fried golden and finished with sour cream and berry jam, usually blueberry or sour cherry.
+It is sweet and rich, and you will find it on just about every restaurant menu.

 Ciorbă de Perișoare